-We study whether innovation box tax incentives, which reduce tax rates on innovation-related income, are associated with tax-motivated income shifting, investment, and employment in the countries that implement these regimes.
-Using a sample of European and U.S. multinationals’ subsidiaries operating in Europe and three income shifting models, we find some evidence that firms shift less income out of relatively high statutory tax rate countries following the implementation of an innovation box.
-We also find that innovation box regimes successfully increase employment but do not result in significant increases in fixed asset investment.
-Our study contributes to the literature by evaluating multiple income shifting models and informing the ongoing policy debate regarding the economic effects of innovation box regimes.
+We study whether innovation box tax incentives, which reduce tax rates on innovation-related income, are associated with tax-motivated income shifting and local investment in the countries that implement these regimes.
+Using a matched sample of European multinationals’ subsidiaries operating in Europe, we find evidence consistent with firms engaging in less tax-motivated income shifting out of the country following the implementation of innovation boxes that provide the greatest tax benefits.
+We also find that innovation box regimes are associated with higher levels of fixed asset investment.
+Our study contributes to the patent box literature by evaluating outcomes that the literature has not previously examined and by informing the ongoing policy debate regarding the economic effects of innovation box regimes.

 We investigate whether intra-firm tax-motivated income shifting affects investment decisions.
 We model the complex interaction between two affiliates of a multinational corporation when the transfer price is related to an external market price and is used for both tax and internal reporting.
 Our model predicts that tax aggressiveness and affiliate investment decisions are positively related in equilibrium, and using affiliate-level data on multinational corporations to develop a firmspecific measure of their sensitivity to cross-border tax incentives, our tests find this relation.
 We further estimate that the typical positive relation between investment opportunities and affiliate investment is reduced by aggressive income shifting, consistent with the model.
 By empirically testing the theory that income-shifting aggressiveness alters equilibrium production decisions, we document that multinational corporations’ tax considerations alter their investment decisions and extend the literature on investment distortions.